matankleiner/Identify-Known-Sites-in-Photo-Album/README.md

 ## Introduction:

+This is a university project based on the [Google Landmark Recognition 2020 kaggle competiton.](https://www.kaggle.com/c/landmark-recognition-2020).

+The goal in this project is to classify successfully images of known sites from around the world, given big and challenging train set to learn from and a test set that contain mainly out of domain images.

+In face of the special and challenging features of the data set, we proposed and implemented two possible solution using machine learning techniques.

+The first solution, a baseline, is a simple straight forward aprrocah, training a CNN (EfficientNet using RAdam optimizer) and use it as a classifier.
+This solution faile to overcome the challenging aspects of the data set and yields poor results.

+The second solution is a retrival based soultion that derive inspiration from other teams soultion to this competition.
+This solution consist of two steps, the first is to clean the test set from out of domain images using object detection (we used [YOLO darknet](https://github.com/AlexeyAB/darknet) implementation) and the second is classification using nearest neighbor algorithm, using the images features vector.
+This soultuin is built to face on the challenging features of the data set and although the solution it yields are far from great they are better than the baseline's results.

 ## Prerequisites
 To run the whole code of this project, one needs the following libraries (in the specified version or higher):
 | Library | Version |